 Inside: Wondering how you can occupy your preschooler in the morning without TV?
 Today I’m sharing my favorite morning routine hack: morning baskets!
 We’ll use easy preschool unit themes to create morning baskets for preschoolers (ages 3 and 4).

 Morning Baskets are my favorite way to start the day with a preschooler.

 If you’re new to the idea of using a morning basket, the post below explains what they are, how to get started, and all the details you need to know to make it happen!

 Before we dive in – Hi!
 I’m Marla.
 I’m a SAHM to 3 little girls + Cavalier King Charles Spaniel.
-I teach a life-changing course called the Ultimate Stay at Home Mom Course that will help you take your stay at home mom life from absolute chaos to total control.
+I teach a life-changing, self-paced course called the Ultimate Stay at Home Mom Course that will help you take your stay at home mom life from absolute chaos to total control.

 Once enrolled you can request to join our private Facebook group where you can ask questions, participate in challenges and learn from other like-minded moms.

 What should my 3 year old do in the morning?